 The Admissions Process

 To do this, please look at a list of all faculty on the EEB Graduate Departmental Faculty Page.
 You can also look at the list of all faculty by Areas of Interest.
 From the 'areas of interest' list, you can follow the links to find a list of faculty by sub-specialty.

-Applicants with unconditional support from a faculty member (that is, when the faculty member has space in their lab for a new student and the faculty member can afford to pay a Research Assistantship to the new student) and that meet our admission criteria will received an admission offer via email.
-Highly qualified applicants with conditional support from faculty will receive notice that they are admissible if/when the conditions are met.
+Applicants that have both unconditional support from a faculty member (that is, when the faculty member has space in their lab for a new student and the faculty member can afford to pay a Research Assistantship to the new student) and that meet our admission criteria will receive an admission offer via email.
+Highly qualified applicants with conditional support from faculty may receive notice that they are admissible if/when the conditions are met.
 Conditions usually involve uncertainty about how many students a supervisor can support, on the success of a professor's grant proposal, and/or on the success of the applicant's application for a major scholarship (eg. NSERC).
 Grant and scholarship funding decisions are usually announced in April or May (but may be later than that).

 Please note: For international MSc applicants, the tuition fees are extremely high and most professors will not be able to support an international MSc student.
 Please contact potential supervisors before you complete a University of Toronto online application.

 Final admissions decisions for international applicants may take more time than those for domestic students.